mohamed-ibrahim09/nextwork-web-project/README.md

 ## 🚀 Project Overview

 The NextWork Web Project is a Java-based web application (utilizing JSP) that serves as a foundational project for cloud-native development.
-This repository tracks the evolution of the application as it gets developed, dockerized, and eventually deployed using automated pipelines on Amazon Web Services (AWS).
+This repository tracks the evolution of the application as it gets developed, dockerized, and eventually deployed using automated pipelines on Amazon Web Services (AWS)..

 ### Goals
 - **Web Development**: Build a robust, responsive web application.